LunarG/VulkanSamples/CONTRIBUTING.md

 checks that require (mostly) no state at all.
 Please inquire if you are unsure of the location for your contribution.
 The other layers (threading, object_tracker, unique_objects) are more special-purpose and are mostly code-generated from the specification.

 ### **Contributor License Agreement (CLA)**

-You'll be prompted with a one-time "click-through" CLA dialog as part of submitting your pull request or other contribution to GitHub.
+You will be prompted with a one-time "click-through" CLA dialog as part of submitting your pull request or other contribution to GitHub.

 ### **License and Copyrights**